We hope you enjoy reading the MEANit blog with all the guides and tips. If you want our team to help with your web presence click here

 Be careful who is allowed to add content to your website, because if someone adds copied content, your business will suffer.
 The same goes for images, if you use someones image, add a link and credit to that person.
 Having a student or digital marketer adding content can damage your wealth, so be aware of who is adding what.
 As a general rule, if you have not created the content, then it is not yours.
 This image is from Pinterest

-Duplicate Content
+Duplicate content

-If the content is copied from another site, then it may be plagiarised, but within your own site you may have content that is duplicated.
+If the content is copied from another site, then it may be plagiarised, but within your own site you may have content that is duplicated, which is fine.
 Google can see this as a way to manipulate or fool its bots, so you may be punished if you are deemed to be doing it.
 Having some of your own original content appear more than once on your own site, will not cause an issue, if it makes sense on each individual page.
 Over use of key words or terms may be deemed as being duplicate content, so make good use of synonyms.
-For example web design could also be website design or website designing or webpage creation etc. If you do have to use excerpts of someone elses content, you can make these pages ‘no follow’ or let Google know this is not your content, perhaps add it as a print only document a downloadable pdf.
+For example, web design could also be website design or website designing or webpage creation etc. If you do have to use excerpts of someone elses content, you can make these pages ‘no follow’ or let Google know this is not your content, perhaps add it as a print only document a downloadable pdf.
 Get your Digital Marketer to set this up for you.
-In Googles own words,” if your site contains multiple pages with largely identical content, there are a number of ways you can indicate your preferred URL to Google.
+In Google’s own words,” if your site contains multiple pages with largely identical content, there are a number of ways you can indicate your preferred URL to Google.
 (This is called “canonicalization”.)
 More information about canonicalization from Google.

-Suggested Reading
+Suggested reading

 What is Content Marketing as defined by the Content Marketing Institute in this article here.